turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-2-test-plan.md

 - [x] INT2-1: It should return an error where the password is less than 8 characters
 - [x] INT2-2: It should return an error where the password is more than 32 characters
 - [x] INT2-3: It should return an error where the password does not contain at least one digit
-- [ ] INT2-4: It should return an error where the password does not contain at least one special
+- [x] INT2-4: It should return an error where the password does not contain at least one special character